Connect with Other Projects and Groups

 on the platform Helping Animals.
 She is supporting a statewide bill about purchasing animals in pet stores, which was proposed by a New Hampshire State Representative.
 Lola attended a hearing to share her support of the bill.

 Partnering with groups, organizations or projects that are also working on your community issue can lead to a big impact in your community.
 These groups can provide information about your chosen issue, help you brainstorm ideas, and support your action plan.
 Check with your teacher before you begin this work.

 - Prepare by practicing how you describe your chosen community issue, why it’s important, and your action plan in a minute or less.

 - Make a list of specific tasks you need others to help with.
-These tasks may include making posters, organizing an event or collection, writing letters, talking to other people in the community or community leaders, etc.
+These tasks may include making posters, organizing an event, writing letters, talking to other people in the community or community leaders, etc.

 - Research which organizations in your community are working on your issue.
 Your school’s office or your principal may be able to help you get started on this.
 As you begin, identify a trusted adult to assist you.
 You may wish to ask a teacher, parent, aunt, uncle, grandparent, or another grownup you trust.

 - When you find a good connection to a community organization, contact a person there to schedule a meeting.
 Your teacher or a trusted adult can help you send an email from school, or you can make a phone call at home from a trusted adult.
 Here is an example of what you might say in an email or phone call.
 You can fill in the blanks where you see words in [brackets]: